ruhtar/Custom-DependencyInjection-Container/README.md

 ## Project Overview
 This project consists of a custom DI Container implementation and a simple console application demonstrating its usage.
 Here's a quick rundown of the components:

-- Container.cs: This class represents the DI container.
-It provides methods for registering dependencies (AddSingleton and AddTransient) and resolving them (GetService).
+- `Container.cs`: This class represents the DI container.
+It provides methods for registering dependencies (`AddSingleton` and `AddTransient`) and resolving them (`GetService`).

-- Lifetime.cs: An enumeration representing the lifetime of registered services.
+- `Lifetime.cs`: This class represents the enumeration for the lifetime of registered services.
 It defines two options: Singleton (a single instance for the entire application) and Transient (a new instance every time it's requested).

-- IRandomNumber.cs: An interface defining the contract for generating random numbers.
+- `IRandomNumber.cs`: This interface defines the contract for generating random numbers.

-- RandomNumber.cs: A class implementing the IRandomNumber interface.
-It generates random numbers.
+- `RandomNumber.cs`: This class implements the `IRandomNumber` interface.
+It generates a random Guid.

-- IService.cs: An interface defining a service with a Print method.
+- `IService.cs`: This interface defines a service with a Print method.

-- Service.cs: A class implementing the IService interface.
+- `Service.cs`: This class implements the `IService` interface.
 It provides a method to print a message.